GioF71/squeezelite-docker/README.md

 ## Errata

-A few images build with SourceForge binaries report wrong and/or misleading tag names: buster version apparently would appear to contain SqueezeLite version 1.8 and bullseye tags would appear to contain SqueezeLite version 1.9.8.
-In both cases, the SqueezeLite version is instead 1.9.9.
+A few images build with SourceForge binaries report wrong and/or misleading tag names: some buster tags apparently would appear to contain SqueezeLite version 1.8 and some bullseye tags would appear to contain SqueezeLite version 1.9.8.
+In both cases, the included SqueezeLite version is instead 1.9.9.
 Sorry for the inconvenience, this is now fixed.

 ## Release History